 The Transcontinental Race has occasionally decided that certain roads that cyclists are officially allowed to use are too dangerous and risky, and so have banned their use by all racers.
 Make sure that you are aware of where these are even if they are not on your planned route because you may change your plan while on the road and there will be nothing on the road showing that you shouldn’t use these sections.

 Nothing beats actually riding some of the race route.
 You can learn which sections will be the most difficult, where to find services, whether there are better road options available, and generally become more comfortable and familiar with your route.
 Some people believe that riding some of the route beforehand goes against the spirit of adventure of the race, but I view things differently and prefer to be as prepared as possible, so for me route recon’ rides are a fun part of my preparation and I highly recommend doing them if you have the opportunity.
-Such rides can also provide an excellent test of your equipment and navigation strategy whilst also giving you some good physical training in a motivating setting (see also the page on Multi-Day Training Rides).
+Such rides can also provide an excellent test of your equipment and navigation strategy whilst also giving you some good physical training in a motivating setting (see also the Multi-Day Training Rides page).

 I’m very fortunate because I live in Switzerland and so I’ve done several training weekends that started and finished by taking a high-speed train for a few hours to and from points close to my proposed race route.
 When choosing which sections to preview I often choose to go to the regions that I’m least familiar with, where I’ll have to navigate through a major city, or parts where it’s difficult to choose which of two route options to take.